What is Generative Engine Optimization (GEO) and how does it differ from traditional SEO for B2B SaaS companies?

 Generative Engines primarily operate on the principle of Retrieval-Augmented Generation (RAG).

-RAG systems retrieve relevant documents from a knowledge base (such as the internet index) and feed them to an LLM, which then synthesizes a response grounded in those sources and provides attribution.
+RAG systems retrieve relevant documents from a knowledge base (like the internet index) and feed them to an LLM, which then synthesizes a response grounded in those sources and provides attribution.

-This technique prevents hallucinations by anchoring AI responses in verified source material—ROZZ uses this approach for its chatbot functionality, retrieving content through vector embeddings stored in Pinecone before generating answers.
+This technique prevents hallucinations by anchoring AI responses in verified source material—the same approach platforms like ROZZ use for their chatbot functionality, retrieving relevant content through vector embeddings stored in Pinecone before generating answers.

 This process turns the LLM into a "just-in-time reasoner" operating on information retrieved seconds ago.